MangelMaxime/Nacara/docs/content/plugins/themes/default/components.md

 | `<nacara-tabs>` / `<nacara-tab>` | The `:::tabs` directive.
 Tabs with the same `data-sync` follow each other |
 | `<nacara-version-switcher>` | The version picker, when that plugin is registered |

+Everything else is a plain element the theme's script attaches to: the copy button on a code frame, the colour-scheme picker, the menu filter, the sidebar drawer.

-To add one of your own, ship the script as an asset and register it:
+To add an element of your own, ship the script as an asset and register it:

 ```fsharp
 registry